anaquinpm/tutos/README.md

 ## References

 - The Linux Terminal Everywhere: WSL, containers, VScode and the Cloud
+- I see you everywhere: Linux let me meet you
 - To the grocery store with Git - Building code as a team is key.